-- A47.
-You do not have to account for GST on stocks written-off. - Q48.
-Would any fees charged for cultural, artistic, tourism, entertainment services rendered outside of Malaysia subject to GST? - A48.
-Any fees charged for services rendered outside of Malaysia are zero-rated. - Q49.
+- Q46.
+Would any fees charged for cultural, artistic, tourism, entertainment services rendered outside of Malaysia subject to GST? - A47.
+Any fees charged for services rendered outside of Malaysia are zero-rated. - Q47.
 Some costs incurred by an overseas headquarters of a recording company here in promoting the sales of album, for example TV advertisement costs, will be proportionately charged to the recording company in Malaysia.
 Would these charges attract GST?
-If yes, who is to remit the GST? - A49.
+If yes, who is to remit the GST?

+A48.
 Costs incurred by such overseas headquarters in promoting sales, e.g. TV advertisement, charged to the recording company in Malaysia are not subject to GST if the services are provided outside Malaysia and are considered as zero rated supplies.